 ― mark s, Thursday, 18 May 2017 15:59 (three years ago) link

 congrats on remaining alive, commiserations on having to do it all again

-― Drive Your Lover Wild In Bed By Cosplaying As Jeff Lynne (bizarro gazzara), Thursday, 18 May 2017 16:02 (two years ago) link
+― Drive Your Lover Wild In Bed By Cosplaying As Jeff Lynne (bizarro gazzara), Thursday, 18 May 2017 16:02 (three years ago) link

 glad yr feeling good! what's the next step likely to be mark?

 ― del esdichado (NickB), Thursday, 18 May 2017 16:19 (three years ago) link

 — it wasn't my consultant it was a flunky >:( — none of the info had come thru from homerton to barts yet so i had to fill them in on the whole thing (luckily i also had a copy of the post-homerton report) — in conclusion, steady as she goes viz